prakharsingh1312/my-hello-world/README.md

 # Hacktoberfest First Project

-You can use this repo so as to create your first PR for hacktoberfest.
+You can use this repo so as to create your first Pull Request for hacktoberfest.

 ## Guidelines

 - Create a  folder with your username
 - Add a hello world program in a language of your choice.
-Think of some creative way to print it.
+Think of a creative way to print it.

 ## Getting Started